groc-prog/pyneo4j-ogm/README.md

 ### Running the test suite

 To run the test suite, you have to install the development dependencies and run the tests using `pytest`.
 The tests are located in the `tests` directory.
-Some tests will require you to have a Neo4j instance running on `localhost:7687` with the credentials (`neo4j:password`).
-This can easily be done using the provided `docker-compose.yml` file.
+Some tests will require you to have a database instance running.
+You can use docker to do so.

+When running Neo4j-related tests, you have to start the `neo4j service` defined in the `docker-compose.yml`.
+The credentials are defined as `neo4j/password`, the database listens on `port 7687` and a web UI can be used on `http://localhost:7474`.

+For Memgraph, you have to start the `memgraph (and lab for a web UI) service(s)`.
+The database listens on port `7688` and the web UI can be accessed on `http://localhost:3000`.

 ```bash
 poetry run pytest tests --asyncio-mode=auto -W ignore::DeprecationWarning